spine-tools/Spine-Toolbox/README.md

         python -m venv .venv

-   (Advanced users can also manage the environment using [conda](https://docs.conda.io/projects/conda/), but this is not covered here.)
+    or a new [conda](https://docs.conda.io/projects/conda/) environment using

+        conda create -n spinetoolbox python=3.8

 3. Activate the environment using `.venv\Scripts\activate.bat` (Windows cmd.exe)
-   or `source .venv/bin/activate` (bash, zsh).
+   or `source .venv/bin/activate` (bash, zsh) or `conda activate spinetoolbox`.

-4. Make sure that the terminal prompt indicates the active environment, and install Spine Toolbox by running
+4. Make sure that the terminal prompt indicates the active environment and install Spine Toolbox along with its dependencies with

         pip install -r requirements.txt